seanbreckenridge/exobrain/tools/README.md

 This is an ever evolving list of tools and scripts I use and recommend, or combinations of tools I use to optimize my workflow.
 Some of these might be obvious to you, but it might not be to everyone!

 Most of these are command line based.
-The only GUI tools I use are my browser and my email client.
+On a regular day, the only GUI tools I use are my browser and my email client.

 - Shells
   - [zsh](http://zsh.sourceforge.net/) - for the [`fish`](https://fishshell.com/)-like highlighting and auto completion, while still being *somewhat* posix compliant.
 Manually configuring everything makes this much faster than the monstrous `oh-my-zsh`.